entle-ngqeku/ST10538239_PROG5121_Part1/README.md

 Valid username (contains an underscore and has a length ≤ 5) Invalid username (no underscore)
 Invalid username (length > 5)

+2. Password Validation
+Valid password (at least 8 characters, contains an uppercase letter, a digit, and a special character) Invalid password (no uppercase letter)
+Invalid password (no number)
+Invalid password (no special character)
+Invalid password (too short)